 Standing dead or dying trees make good wildlife habitat.
-Unless there is an abundance of them, we do not thin them.
+Unless there is an overabundance, we do not thin them.
 It is desirable to have several large dead trees (snags) per acre.
-The snags can stand nearly as long as they took to grow and they are wildlife condos that attract insects, birds and mammals.
+The snags can stand nearly as long as they took to grow and they are wildlife "condos" that attract insects, birds and mammals.
 For example, eagles and ospreys prefer to nest in tall broken tree tops or tall cavities of dead or dying large trees.
-Screech owls like to live in broken-top snags (see photo above).
+Screech owls like to live in broken-top snags (see photos at the bottom of page 20).